chinamike65/hugo-tuolesi/content/book4/book4en.md

 The Buddha said: "You were a very big fish in your previous life, and this is the corpse of your previous life.

 After hearing this, he thought to himself, "I actually became such a big animal in my previous life.
 How many lives should I have killed?
 The karma is too heavy.
-No wonder Arahants can't see my destiny as a monk." "
+No wonder Arhats can't see my destiny as a monk." "

 A renunciation arises, and then there is liberation.

-An arahant, like the old man Huajie, cannot see or come out, because his ability is limited and he cannot see what happened in the past.
+An Arhat, like the old man Huajie, cannot see or come out, because his ability is limited and he cannot see what happened in the past.

-In addition, Arahants do not possess the Bodhi mind to save sentient beings, so they cannot save all sentient beings.
+In addition, Arhats do not possess the Bodhi mind to save sentient beings, so they cannot save all sentient beings.

 139